Praqma/code-utils/README.md

 TO be shared soon!

+## Proposed usage

+I'm planning to use the code-utils as a git submodule in other projects, so I have a firm dependency management.
+It could also be binary but then you would have to download the scripts, unpack and use them.

 # Repository structure

 Each little util should have a foot-print with a very short description here in the repository reade, but placed in it's own folder.